 In addition to consuming nutrients that are good for your eye health, eating nutritiously helps to keep your weight stable.
 Being overweight increases your chances of developing a condition that could lead to vision loss, such as diabetic eye disease or glaucoma.

 Another resolution that may already be on your list for other reasons is to quit smoking.
 Nicotine is extremely dangerous to the health of your eyes and your eyesight.
 Studies show that smoking increases the risk of serious eye conditions such as macular degeneration, cataracts, and optic nerve damage.
 Left untreated, these eye diseases can lead to blindness.
 Work with your primary physician to design a smoking cessation plan.

 Buy a Great Pair of Shades

 Especially in a climate like Southern California, it is important to protect the eyes from the sun’s harmful rays.
 Otherwise, the sun could damage your eyes and lead to the development of pterygium, cataracts, and other harmful conditions.
-If you tend to forget wearing your sunglasses outdoors, buy a great pair of shades that motivate you to wear them regularly.
+If you tend to forget to wear your sunglasses outdoors, buy a great pair of shades that motivate you to wear them regularly.
 Make sure that any lenses you buy have UV protection.

 Practice the 20-20-20 Rule

 Do you spend a lot of your day staring at your computer or smartphone?
 Prevent digital eyestrain by giving your eyes a periodic break.
 Every 20 minutes, focus on an object approximately 20 feet in front of you for 20 seconds.
-This can prevent you from developing aches, pains and other symptoms of eyestrain.
+This can prevent you from developing aches, pains, and other symptoms of eyestrain.